iCash

 How does a personal loan work?

-Personal loans are the simplest forms of credit.
-It involves borrowing a lump sum of money, which you must pay back periodically with interest, plus any fees.
-Depending on the amount you borrow and your financial capabilities, a personal loan can be repaid in as short as three months to 5 years or more.
+Personal loans involve borrowing a lump sum of money, which you pay back in installments with interest, plus any fees.
+Depending on the amount you borrow and your financial capabilities, a personal loan can be repaid in as little as three months to 5 years or more.

 How much interest can a personal loan lender charge me?

 The interest rate your lender will charge you depends on your creditworthiness.
-The less financially responsible you are the higher the rate you will be given.
-However, by law, your lender cannot charge you an interest rate of more than 60% annually, including all fees.
+The less financially responsible you are, the higher the rate.
+However, by law, your lender cannot charge you more than 35% (APR).

 How do I get a guaranteed approval?